NGO Experts Logo

 Q1: What are the benefits of having a 12A certificate?

-Q3: What is the validity period of the 80G certificate?
+Q3: What is the 80G certificate's validity?

 Q4: Can individuals claim tax deductions for donations without an 80G certificate?